dinbtechit/TestIDEPlugin-RnD/README.md

     - Code generation in Intellij
     - Learn about Intellij's pico container
 2. What is the best framework? selenium, puppeteer (kolin or Nodejs) or playwright (Java).
     > It has to be Java or Kolin related.
 Inorder to integrate with Intellij.
-Too bad should we chosen a VScode extention instead?
+Too bad we should have chosen a VScode extention instead?
 3. Understand how Jasmine and selenium works:
     - Read about Jasmine and Selenium.
     - Alternately we can use Open Test.
 But its yml based.
 So debugging options are virtually impossible.